LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 The following commands assume that you are in the directory containing the ``0_rawsequences`` directory and an empty directory called ``1_demux``.
 Let's first try and demultiplex a single file.
 Reminder: we used the ``​\`` to split the command over multiple lines.
 You can either type this and press enter afterwards, or you can just ignore it and continue typing the command at the beginning of the next line.

 Carefully examine the following command and make sure you're clear on what each of the arguments is doing.
 Then, run the command and inspect the terminal output and make sure you understand what it's saying.
+Note that unless you have used a different directory name or directory layout, you should just be able to copy and run this command as-is without changing anything.

 .. parsed-literal::